Configure URL Filtering

 - Selectcontinueto display a page to users with a warning and require them to clickContinueto proceed to a site in that category.

-- To only allow access when users provide a configured password, selectoverride.
+- To only allow access if users provide a configured password, selectoverride.
 For more details, see Allow Password Access to Certain Sites.

 - Configure the URL Filtering profile to detect corporate credential submissions to websites that are in allowed URL categories.To ensure the best performance and a low false positive rate, the firewall automatically skips checking the credential submissions for any App-ID™ associated with sites that have never been observed hosting malware or phishing content—even if you enable checks in the corresponding category.
 The list of sites for which the firewall skips credential checking is automatically updated through Applications and Threats content updates.